X Close

 Types

 Dynamic stage mics are magnetic mics constructed in the same way as a small loudspeaker, often with a very light Mylar diaphragm.
-This design based on a loudspeaker construction is the most robust especially from spitting dropping and screaming, and therefore popular with stage musicians.
+This design based on a loudspeaker construction is the most robust especially from spitting, dropping and screaming, and therefore popular with stage musicians.
 Most are cardioid, although omni-directional are available.

 A diaphragm is coupled to a voice-coil that is suspended in a strong magnetic field.
 As the diaphragm (and thence the coil) moves in sympathy with the sound waves, an electric current is generated.
 In a perfect microphone, the electrical current will be an exact replica of the acoustic signal, but in reality this is never the case.